pallabkarma/Project-pn-renewable-energy-research-paper-/README.md

-Project on summarizing and analysing research on adavancements in renewable energy and technologies.
+Project on summarizing and analyzing research on advancements in renewable energy and technologies.
+AI tools.
+Concept of Prompt Engineering.